Published

 Code of conduct, but make it interactive

 One way your organization can improve information retention is by creating a code that is engaging.
-This includes keeping it up to date with current information and branding, but also adding interactive and easily searchable elements to prompt employees to do more than simply scan through the document.
+This involves maintaining it with current information and branding, as well as adding interactive and searchable elements to encourage employees to delve deeper into the content.

 One way this can be done is by creating a living, web-based code of conduct – a new subscription NAVEX is excited to now have available.
 With the newly released web-based code of conduct, not only is your code more user-friendly and easily accessible, the ongoing partnership also allows you receive quarterly analytics for engagement, in-depth reviews from experts, and updates based on best practice recommendations.

-So, instead of a PDF that only surfaces during onboarding and annual campaigns, you could have an easily referenced and readily available resource that answers your employee’s most pressing questions – and provides analytics so you know when and what is being accessed – talk about a win-win.
+So, instead of a PDF that only surfaces during onboarding and annual campaigns, it transforms your code from a static PDF into a dynamic resource, readily available to answer your employees’ questions and to provide analytics so you know when and what is being accessed.
+Talk about a win-win.

 How can this impact culture?

 An accessible, comprehensible and interactive code of conduct is the first step in the process of engaging your workforce.
-Engaged employees are more enthusiastic, collaborative, productive and profitable, and they miss work and change jobs less often.
+Engaged employees are more enthusiastic, collaborative, productive and profitable, resulting in reduced absenteeism and turnover rates.
 To begin to capture its full potential, your code of conduct needs to consistently and accurately communicate your values, goals and purpose to all your employees.
-This provides them with a point of connection and a set of common goals.
+This fosters a sense of connection and a shared mission.

 However, if your code is outdated, inconsistently distributed, not easily accessed, or let’s just say it – boring – it probably won’t make the impact you want.
 So, if this post has you thinking about the state of your code of conduct, good!
 Perhaps it’s time to revisit your current code and better leverage this valuable tool.
 When the entire workforce understands your organization’s mission, values and expectations, it is easier to hold people accountable and all work towards a common goal.